dotnet/docs-aspire/docs/database/azure-cosmos-db-component.md

 ### Use configuration providers

 The .NET Aspire Azure Cosmos DB component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the <xref:Aspire.Microsoft.Azure.Cosmos.AzureCosmosDBSettings> from _appsettings.json_ or other configuration files using `Aspire:Microsoft:Azure:Cosmos` key.
-Example `appsettings.json` that configures some of the options:
+It loads the <xref:Aspire.Microsoft.Azure.Cosmos.MicrosoftAzureCosmosSettings> from _:::no-loc text="appsettings.json":::_ or other configuration files using `Aspire:Microsoft:Azure:Cosmos` key.
+Example _:::no-loc text="appsettings.json":::_ that configures some of the options:

 ```json
 {